Computers rather frighten me, because I never did learn to type, so the whole thing seems extraordinarily complicated to me.

 Meaning

-The message behind “Computers rather frighten me, because I never did learn to type, so the whole thing seems extraordinarily complicated to me.” revolves around wisdom.
-It suggests that wisdom grows through experience, making it relatable to many people's experiences.
+“Computers rather frighten me, because I never did learn to type, so the whole thing seems extraordinarily complicated to me.” presents a viewpoint centered on wisdom.
+It implies that wisdom grows through experience and encourages us to remember that mistakes teach valuable lessons.

 Theme